fparaggio/BoneClamp/xi-bone/README.md

-rtxi
+XI-Bone
 ====

-Real-Time eXperiment Interface is an extensible hard realtime platform for the development of novel experiment control and signal processing applications.
+The eXperiment Interface is an extensible realtime platform developed from the RTXI (www.rtxi.org) foundation for the development of novel experiment control and signal processing applications using the BoneClamp Data Acquisition System.